TAMUSA-ACM/ansible-flask-gunicorn-nginx/README.md

 ```
 - **NOTE:** Verify the SSH port, with Vagrant sometimes this can change, a good command to verify this is to run this command on the machine in question: `sudo netstat -tulpn`, this will show what ports are open and listening

-## Setup the Webserver using Ansible
+## Prep the Webserver using Ansible

 - Use the above instructions to setup your vagrant machine
 - On a vagrant machine, SSH is already preconfigured